 A system of relationship management represents a fundamentally different approach from behaviour management.

-In contrast, a philosophy of restorative practice or responsive regulation is that, to support appropriate behaviours, minimise inappropriate behaviours, and to provide for learning and healing when inappropriate behaviour does occur, the key requirement is not for authorities primarily to provide outcomes, not to do things to or for others.
+In contrast, a philosophy of restorative practice or responsive regulation holds that the key requirement is not for authorities primarily to provide outcomes, not to do things to or for others.